mlpack/mlpack/doc/user/core/imputation.md

-mlpack provides functionality for replacing missing values in a dataset either with imputed values, user-specified values, or removing points from a dataset that have missing values entirely.
+mlpack provides functionality for replacing missing values in a dataset either with imputed values, user-specified values, or removing points from a dataset that have missing values.

-Removing missing values is an important part of the data science pipeline, as mlpack's machine learning techniques do not support learning on data that contain missing values.
+Imputing or removing missing values is an important part of the data science pipeline, as mlpack's machine learning techniques do not support learning on data that contain missing values.

  * [`Imputer`](#imputer): the class that is used for imputation.